Iazzetta/brousel/README.md

 # Brousel

-A slider/carousel made in pure performance, minimalist and extremely light javascript.
+A minimalist slider / carousel library, with high performance and extremely light (1.8kb)

 ## Features